 Care is to be taken to ensure fires (those lit environmentally, accidentally or deliberately) are kept out of areas that have been recently revegetated.
 Fire management trails will be established to provide access into these areas as well as fire breaks should they be required.
-In addition, care will be taken to keep fire out of the active pit area, or run of mine stockpiles and overburden emplacement areas.
+In addition, care will be taken to keep fire out of the pit areas and rehabilitated overburden emplacement areas.
 This is to ensure that the risk of any carbonaceous material catching fire is kept to an absolute minimum.

-A hazard burn reduction was undertaken during the 2008/09 AEMR period.
+A hazard reduction burn was undertaken during the 2008/09 AEMR period.
 In April 2009, the Rural Fire Service completed a controlled burn off along the Hunter Water Corporation water pipeline.
 Hazard reduction will again be considered in the next AEMR reporting period as determined by the Bushfire Management Plan and the advice of the local RFS office.
 The program will maintain reduced fuel loading and protect mine assets and adjoining private properties.